net-lisias-kspu/ContractConfigurator/Behaviours.md

 * [[WaypointGenerator|Behaviours#waypointgenerator]]

 #### Expression
-**_NEW!_** Behaviour for executing one or more expressions and storing the results in the persistent data store.
+Behaviour for executing one or more expressions and storing the results in the persistent data store.

     BEHAVIOUR
     {